Driving While License is Suspended, Canceled, or Revoked - Florida Statute 322.34(2)

 A third conviction is a third-degree felony which is punishable up to 5 years in prison and a $5,000 fine.

 Our lawyers have dealt with many of these cases.
 Our West Palm Beach lawyers focus on criminal matters and we know how to defend these cases.
-Call today to schedule a free 15 minute case strategy to discuss your case with us and any questions you might have.
+Call today to schedule a 5 minute free consultation to discuss your case with us and any questions you might have.